tychovr/portfolio-v2/README.md

 ## 📬 Contact

 Interested in collaboration?
-See the Contact section in the app or email [contact@tychovanrosmalen.nl](mailto:contact@tychovanrosmalen.nl).
+See the Contact section in the app or email [tychovanrosmalen12@gmail.com](mailto:tychovanrosmalen12@gmail.com).

 ---